Wolkenhof/FMWatchIt/README.md

 # 🧐 Project philosophy

-> The FMFuckIt application is a service for watching the ECI DCA service and preventing connection issues.
+> The FMWatchIt application is a service for watching the ECI DCA service and preventing connection issues.
 It also supports automatic OTA updates and remote reset for easier maintenance.

 <br />

 # ⚠️ License

-The FMFuckIt app is free and open-source software licensed under the MIT License.
+The FMWatchIt app is free and open-source software licensed under the MIT License.

 ```Copyright (c) 2018 - 2022 valnoxy.
 By Jonas Günner <jonas@exploitox.de> ```